Skip to main content

 fecha_y_hora_actualCurrent date/time in Spanish”Hoy es Miércoles 12 de Febrero de 2026 a las 14:30”

-3. Click the refresh icon next to fecha_y_hora_actual to update the current time
+Click the refresh icon next to fecha_y_hora_actual to update to the current time.

-4. Run tests - variables are injected into the agent’s context
+Variables are automatically injected into the agent’s context during execution.

 Use fecha_y_hora_actual when your agent greets with “Buenos días” or references the current date.
 Tests run with the values you set, not the live time.